johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   - `isFavorite?: boolean`: Whether this symbol is marked as favorite.
   - `onToggleFavorite?: () => void`: Callback to toggle favorite status.
 - **Responsibilities:**
-  - Displays a symbol with its properly formatted name using data from symbols.ts.
+  - Displays a symbol with its properly formatted name using data from `symbols.ts`.
-  - Provides favorite toggling functionality with star icon.
+  - Provides favorite toggling functionality with star icon, calling back (`onToggleFavorite`) to `SymbolSelectionPopup` and then `App.tsx` to update state and `localStorage`.
-  - Handles click events while preventing event propagation for favorite toggling.
+  - Handles click events (calling `onClick` prop passed from `SymbolSelectionPopup`) while preventing event propagation for favorite toggling.
   - Applies special styling for "now" symbols.

 ### SymbolSelectionPopup Component